nuagenetworks/nuage-metroae/Documentation/DEPLOY.md

 * [Deploy Individual Modules](#deploy-individual-modules)
 * [Install a Particular Role or Host](#install-a-particular-role-or-host)
 ## Prerequisites / Requirements
 Before deploying any components, you must have previously [set up your Nuage MetroAG Ansible environment](SETUP.md "link to SETUP documentation") and [customized the environment for your target platform](CUSTOMIZATION.md "link to deployment documentation").
-If you have set up and built your environment successfully you will have
-* a `hosts` file in `nuage-metro/`, which acts as the Ansible inventory file
-* a dynamically-generated `host_vars/` and `group_vars/` directory containing variables that are used for every component in the system

 Make sure you have unzipped the Nuage Networks *.tar.gz files into their proper locations in the directory structure, so MetroAG can find the path of the Nuage components automatically.
 You should have done this in the customization phase.
 See [CUSTOMIZATION.md](CUSTOMIZATION.md) for details.
 ## Deploy All Components
-MetroAG playbooks operate on components as you have defined them in `build_vars.yml`.
-If you run a playbook for a component not specified in `build_vars.yml`, the playbook skips all tasks associated with that component and runs to completion without error.
-Thus, if you run the `install_everything` playbook when only VRS appears in `build_vars.yml`, the playbook deploys VRS successfully while ignoring the tasks for the other components not specified.
+MetroAG workflows operate on components as you have defined them in `common.yml`.
+If you run a workflow for a component not specified in `common.yml`, the workflow skips all tasks associated with that component and runs to completion without error.
+Thus, if you run the `install_everything` workflow when only VRS appears in `common.yml`, the workflow deploys VRS successfully while ignoring the tasks for the other components not specified.
 Deploy all specified components with one command as follows:
 ```
 ./metroag install_everything
 ```
 Note: `metroag` is a shell script that executes `ansible-playbook` with the proper includes and command line switches.
-Use `metroag` (instead of `ansible-playbook`) when running any of the playbooks provided herein.
+Use `metroag` (instead of `ansible-playbook`) when running any of the workflows provided herein.
 ## Deploy Individual Modules
 MetroAG offers modular execution models in case you don't want to deploy all components together.
 See modules below.